tuansheran/blockchain-example/README.md

-# nodejs typescript blockchain
+# nodejs blockchain

-## to execute blockchain type npm run start
+This is a nodejs project build with typescript to mimic example of a blockchain usage